hashicorp/katakoda/terraform-sentinel/step3.md

 In this step, you will edit your mock data structure to create a failing scenario based on the requirements in the policy.
-The passing test requires two tags and only allows for specific ACLs, so a failing test will have neither of those tags and have an ACL outside the bounds of your policy.
+The passing test requires two tags and only allows for specific ACLs, so a failing test will have neither of those tags and have a more permissive ACL.

 ## Open the failing mock scenario for editing